 Model Codes for Post-Conflict Criminal Justice

-Effective, responsive and fair criminal laws are pivotal to establishing a state based on the rule of law.
+Effective, responsive, and fair criminal laws are pivotal to establishing a state based on the rule of law.
 At a minimum, criminal laws should aim to comply with basic international human rights and criminal law norms and standards.
-They must be responsive to the current post-conflict reality and tackle the immediate threats to public safety and security, such as those caused by the perpetration of serious crimes; a common phenomenon in a post-conflict setting.
-In the majority of post-conflict states, the pre-existing laws are deficient and do not meet the criteria of effectiveness, responsiveness or fairness.
+They must also address immediate threats to public safety and security.
+In the majority of post-conflict states, the pre-existing laws are likely to be outdated, deficient and not meet the criteria of effectiveness, responsiveness, or fairness.
 They may also violate core human rights and criminal law norms and standards.
 Furthermore, the laws may lack the necessary legal provisions and tools required to investigate and prosecute serious crimes problems that may be perpetrated with impunity in their absence.